telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 These are skins created by the developer.
 They are not embedded in the Telerik.Web.UI assembly, so the control cannot register them automatically.
 If you use a custom skin you need to set the **EnableEmbeddedSkins** property of the control to **false**, as well as set the **Skin** property to the name of the custom skin.
 If you do not do so, an exception will be thrown saying that there is no embedded skin matching the **Skin** property:

 * *Telerik.Web.UI.RadSlider with ID='RadSlider1'* was unable to find embedded skin with name **'MySkin'**.
-Please make sure that you spelled the skin name correctly, or if you want to use a custom skin, set **EnableEmbeddedSkins = false**.
+Please, make sure that you spelled the skin name correctly, or if you want to use a custom skin, set **EnableEmbeddedSkins = false**.

 ## Modified Built-in Skins